 Rodriguez studied filmmaking with such visionary experimentalists as Barbara Hammer, Trinh T. Minh-ha, Rob Nilsson and the late Warren Sonbert and Marlon Riggs, and earned a B.A. in Film Production from San Francisco State University School of Creative Arts in 1988.
-She has won prizes at the Big Muddy and Black Maria Film Festivals, and her work has been supported by such organizations as The John S. and James L. Knight Foundation, Funding Arts Network, Virginia Center for the Creative Arts, Fundación Valparaíso, Florida Division of Cultural Affairs, Atlantic Center for the Arts, Jentel Artists Residency Program, Visual Studies Workshop, Tigertail Productions, Miami Light Project, San Francisco Festival 2000, and Miami-Dade County Department of Cultural Affairs, among others.
+She has won prizes at the Big Muddy and Black Maria Film Festivals, and her work has been supported by such organizations as Present Project Hawaii, The John S. and James L. Knight Foundation, Funding Arts Network, Virginia Center for the Creative Arts, Fundación Valparaíso, Florida Division of Cultural Affairs, Atlantic Center for the Arts, Jentel Artists Residency Program, Visual Studies Workshop, Tigertail Productions, Miami Light Project, San Francisco Festival 2000, and Miami-Dade County Department of Cultural Affairs, among others.

-Rodriguez has been a Visiting Faculty Artist in the MFA Program at SUNY’s Visual Studies Workshop, a guest faculty advisor for Vermont College of Fine Arts, and Guest Lecturer at Sweet Briar College, the University of California, and Florida International University.
-She has served on the selection committees for Florida Division of Cultural Affairs, YoungArts, Mid-Atlantic Arts Foundation, Rockefeller Foundation’s National Video Resources, the Louisiana Division of the Arts, the North and South Carolina Art Councils and Miami-Dade Department of Cultural Affairs.
+Rodriguez has been a visiting faculty artist in the MFA Program at SUNY’s Visual Studies Workshop, visiting artist at the University of Hawaii and University of Central Florida, guest faculty for Vermont College of Fine Arts MFA Program, and Guest Lecturer at Sweet Briar College, the University of California at Davis, and Florida International University.
+She has served on the selection committees for YoungArts, Mid-Atlantic Arts Foundation, Rockefeller Foundation’s National Video Resources, Florida Division of Cultural Affairs, the Louisiana Division of the Arts, the North and South Carolina Art Councils, and Miami-Dade Department of Cultural Affairs.